coltsaa/CoffeePlatform/README.md

 ```
 pip3 install -r requirements.txt
 ```
 * Caution:Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
 However, when I checked up the result, something goes wrong.
-Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party library mentioned below.
+Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party libraries mentioned below.

 5. System used a Rich Text Editor--tinymce to fill the content of goods' detail.
 Set up tinymce in settings.py: